home-assistant/developers.home-assistant/docs/development_testing.md

 Local testing is done using [pytest](https://docs.pytest.org/) and using [pre-commit](https://pre-commit.com/) for running out linters, which has been installed as part of running `script/setup` in the [virtual environment](development_environment.mdx).

-Python tests requirements need to be installed before tests can be run.
+Python test requirements need to be installed before tests can be run.
 If using the VScode devcontainer, this can be achieved by using the corresponding task.
 Check the [devcontainer documentation](https://developers.home-assistant.io/docs/development_environment#tasks) for guidance about running tasks.

 To run our linters, on the full code base, run the following command: